best-practice-and-impact/ons-spark/ons-spark/sparklyr-intro/sparklyr-intro.md

 ```
 ````
 Again, look at the raw data in a file browser.
-You can see that it has written out a folder called `rescue_with_pop.csv`, with multiple files inside.
+You can see that it has written out a directory called `rescue_with_pop.csv`, with multiple files inside.
 Each of these on their own is a legitimate CSV file, with the correct headers.

 To reduce the number of partitions, pipe the data into [`sdf_coalesce(partitions)`](https://spark.rstudio.com/packages/sparklyr/latest/reference/sdf_coalesce.html); this will combine existing partitions.
 Setting `partitions` to `1` will put all of the data on the same partition.